Loom Network Price Tops $0.0481 on Major Exchanges (LOOM)

-Loom Network (LOOM) traded 1.5% higher against the U.S. dollar during the 1 day period ending at 10:00 AM ET on May 28th.
-Loom Network has a market capitalization of $54.46 million and $1.85 million worth of Loom Network was traded on exchanges in the last day.
-One Loom Network token can currently be bought for approximately $0.0481 or 0.00000177 BTC on exchanges.
-Over the last seven days, Loom Network has traded 6.6% lower against the U.S. dollar.
+Loom Network (LOOM) traded down 0.3% against the dollar during the 1-day period ending at 14:00 PM E.T. on May 30th.
+During the last seven days, Loom Network has traded down 3.9% against the dollar.
+Loom Network has a market cap of $54.49 million and approximately $2.00 million worth of Loom Network was traded on exchanges in the last day.
+One Loom Network token can currently be bought for about $0.0481 or 0.00000173 BTC on popular exchanges.

 - Zoo Token (ZOOT) traded down 2.2% against the dollar and now trades at $0.0652 or 0.00000239 BTC.